dotkom/onlineweb4/.github/PULL_REQUEST_TEMPLATE.md

 ## Code Checklist

-- [ ] The code follows dotKom code style
+- [ ] The code follows dotkom code style
 - [ ] The code passes the defined tests
 - [ ] I have added tests for the code I added
 - [ ] I have provided documentation for the code I added